 People can now upload live streams of their own life.
 Within this category, you will find people talking about their life, dancing routines, people cooking and sometimes people live streaming their experiences.

-In other words, this is basically normal social media-style content, only live.
+In other words, this is normal social media-style content, only live.

 Recently Twitch has also crossed over more into mainstream entertainment.
 Specifically, more and more comedians and podcasters are beginning to use Twitch to engage with their audiences in real time.

 What is Twitch like for Social Media?
 Many people will describe Twitch as a streaming platform for all.
 Therefore, not many people will see Twitch as a social media platform.
-However if you really think about it, Twitch has social media features.
+However, if you really think about it, Twitch has social media features.

-It is a great place to get to know your favorite steamers, if they don’t have a lot of viewers as they won’t have as many users in their live chats.
-Other users can also discuss with one another.
+It is a great place to get to know your favourite steamers if they don’t have a lot of viewers as they won’t have as many users in their live chats.
+Other users can also discuss with one another on the platform.

 A status update-like feature also allows users to post updates on a timeline, moving even closer towards a social media-like platform.

 Twitch and Amazon